Voscar, The Maine Photographer.

 ON THE SOCIAL SIDE:

-With the decent snowpack, there are a lot of deer and moose using the trails.
+With the deep snowpack, there are a lot of animals using the trails at all times of day and night to get around, particularly deer.
 Be careful out there.

 Enthusiasts Please Remember: It is against the law to operate